Chasing Merit Scholarships? Here’s a High School Junior Year Checklist to Start Following

 Your student needs to start studying for the ACT/SAT like it’s their part-time job.
 (I’m serious.)
 And they need to register for the upcoming exams.

-Be sure they take the test at least by June, 2020.
+Be sure they take the test at least by June 2025.
 Consider allowing College Board to share their information with prospective colleges.
 Many will send you fee waivers to apply!

 Though a lot of colleges have gone test-optional, if your student can take a test, the score may help them win merit scholarships.

 Early in your student’s junior year, it’s also a good idea to start researching scores and GPAs at colleges that your student may be interested in.
-Check out College Insights to easily gather this information.
+Check out R2C Insights to easily gather this information.

 Spring Junior Year of High School